 Pantheon provides a FREE, one click install option for the CiviCRM Starter Kit.
 Live sites cost as little as $25/month to run on your own and $100/month to run with A Little Help.
 There are also several ways this can be installed locally or on any other host.

 CiviCRM Related Drupal Modules Included:

-There are several options for general Drupal Support and CiviCRM Support.
+There are several free options for general Drupal Support and CiviCRM Support.
 In addition, each module included in the starter kit has their own issue queue.
 If an error is being caused by Drupal, CiviCRM, or a specific module, feel free to open an issue for the CiviCRM Starter Kit.
 PLEASE, don't be offended if your issue is moved to another Drupal issue queue or marked as a 'duplicate' here after recreating it in CiviCRM's Jira queue.
 This distribution brings together code from hundreds of developers and issues are often best addressed with the issue tracking system those developers use.

 The project version number indicates the version of CiviCRM included.
 Drupal.org doesn't support packaging a 7.x-4.4.2 release, so the -rc (release candidate tag) is used instead.
 New CiviCRM releases or security release to Drupal modules will be packaged into a new 7.x-4.4-rc5, 7.x-4.4-rc6, etc release.
 Then CiviCRM 4.5 is released, we will start using the 7.x-5.x branch.